Release Notes for Microsoft HPC Pack 2012

 HPC Pack 2012 and updates are available for download from the Microsoft Download Center.
 The latest update is Microsoft HPC Pack 2012 SP1.
 After the download, save the installation files to installation media or to a network location.

-For general steps to plan and create a new HPC cluster by installing HPC Pack 2012, see the Getting Started Guide for Microsoft HPC Pack 2012.
+For general steps to plan and create a new HPC cluster by installing HPC Pack 2012, see the Getting Started Guide for Microsoft HPC Pack 2012 R2 and HPC Pack 2012.

 To install the HPC Pack 2012 web components, you must separately run an installation program (